mepatterson/her-advanced/README.md

 # Save a new resource
 user = User.new(fullname: "Maeby Fünke")
-user.save! # raises Her::Errors::ResourceInvalid if it fails
+user.save! # raises HerAdvanced::Errors::ResourceInvalid if it fails
 # POST "/users" with `fullname=Maeby+Fünke`
 ```

-You can look into the [`her-example`](https://github.com/remiprev/her-example) repository for a sample application using Her.
+You can look into the [`her-example`](https://github.com/remiprev/her-example) repository for a sample application using HerAdvanced.

 ## Middleware

-Since Her relies on [Faraday](https://github.com/lostisland/faraday) to send HTTP requests, you can choose the middleware used to handle requests and responses.
+Since HerAdvanced relies on [Faraday](https://github.com/lostisland/faraday) to send HTTP requests, you can choose the middleware used to handle requests and responses.
 Using the block in the `setup` call, you have access to Faraday’s `connection` object and are able to customize the middleware stack used on each request and response.

 ### Authentication

-Her doesn’t support authentication by default.
+HerAdvanced doesn’t support authentication by default.
 However, it’s easy to implement one with request middleware.
 Using the `setup` block, we can add it to the middleware stack.

 For example, to add a token header to your API requests in a Rails application, you could use the excellent [`request_store`](https://rubygems.org/gems/request_store) gem like this: